ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >+
-      <div style="text-align: center">#### Our innovative fundraising mechansim,
+      <div style="text-align: center">Our innovative funding mechanism,
-      EcoiaFund™, offers our partners the option to transform creative campaigns into direct contributions toward social and environmental change at the grassroots level. </div>
+      EcoiaFund™, empowers our partners to transform business campaigns into direct contributions toward social and environmental change at the grassroots level.
+With each project we deliver, we leverage blockchain technology to provide direct support to communities worldwide.</div>

     badge:
       label: ''